Genivia/ugrep/README.md

     for tb in *.tar *.tar.gz; do echo "$tb"; tar tfz "$tb" | ugrep '.*\.pdf$'; done

-### Limiting the number of matches with -m and --max-depth
+### Limiting the number of matches with -m, --max-depth, and --max-files

 To show only the first 10 matches of `FIXME` in C++ files in the current directory and all sub-directories below:

     ugrep -R -m10 -tc++ FIXME .

-The same, but recursively search up to two directory levels, meaning that `./` and `./sub/` are visited but not deeper:
+The same, but recursively search up to two directory levels deep, meaning that `./` and `./sub/` are visited but not deeper:

     ugrep -R -m10 --max-depth=2 -tc++ FIXME .

+To show only the first file found that has one or more matches of `FIXME`:

+    ugrep -R --max-files=1 -tc++ FIXME .

 ### More examples